vasily-kartashov/hamlet-legacy/README.md

 Example application
 --------------------
 The master branch contains a simple application for documentation purposes.
-The application is a simple todo list, with login, localizations, smarty templates, restful services, different environments and sqlite3 database.
+The application is a simple todo list, with localizations, smarty templates, restful services and different environments.